Planning a trip with Golden Chariot luxury train in India? Is it worth it? Read the itinerary, check out the price, see

 Luxury Train Travel In India: Is It Even Possible?

 You know the thing about India is that here everything is possible.
 It’s one of those rare places in the world where you can travel on less than 10 dollars a day or end up spending over 10,000 — all you need to have is the pocket for it, and India can spoil you to the extremity.
 And my experience with The Golden Chariot was something just as similar.
 In almost a week, I was spoiled to a point that normal life started feeling unbelievably normal.
 From the welcome ceremony to the farewell, everything was royal in its own way.

-I remember how on my first morning I was greeted with a knock on the door (by our smiling butler Raj, who later become our smiling ‘friend’ Raj) and a sight of beautiful countryside and green palm trees and open fields flew past.
+I remember how on my first morning I was greeted with a knock on the door (by our smiling butler Raj, who later become our smiling ‘friend’ Raj) and the sight of beautiful countryside and green palm trees and open fields flew past.
 As I stepped down on the carpeted floor and slide opened the door, Raj handed me with our day’s itinerary and humbly asked to be in the restaurant at 8 for breakfast.
 We were arriving at our first destination Mysore in two hours.